bissho/DevelopingDataProducts_PeerAssessments/README.md

 1. Download the files to your PC.
 2. From RStudio change working directory to downloaded directory.
 3. run code.R lines

+The assesment use the galton data of parents height to compare your height with galton data.
+It shows a red line with your height inside the parents histogram and show another green line with the data mean.
+It writes also the difference between them.